CASL/Futility/README.txt

 !++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++!
 !
 Citation                                   !
 !++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++!
-Proper citation of the Futility software...
+Proper citation of the Futility software:
+  Futility Development Group, "Futility: FORTRAN Utility," Revision {REVISION}.

+Where the {REVISION} can be found with GIT:
+ > git log -1 --pretty=format:"%h [%ad]" --date=format:'%m-%d-%Y'

 !++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++!
 !
 Origin                                    !